x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 ## Webapp source code review

 Download the source code and audit them.
-The esist way to audit node application is, Go to app directory and run `npm audit` and it will show if there is any out-dated or vulnerable dependency used in the application.
+The easiest way to audit node application is, Go to app directory and run `npm audit` and it will show if there is any out-dated or vulnerable dependency used in the application.

 ![](screenshots/npm-audit.png)

 And right of the bat we found a high/critical Severity vulnerability in dependency that is used in this application.
 But none of these vulnerability are useful in this scenario.
 Moving on and reviewing source code.

-Ater testing and reviewing source code
+After testing and reviewing source code

 * Application have API based Authentication.
 * This Authentication system uses jwt token.